On This Page

 Selective Dorsal Rhizotomy (SDR) Surgery

-As one of the nation’s Best Children’s Hospitals for pediatric neurosurgery, Gillette Children’s Specialty Healthcare is one of the top providers of selective dorsal rhizotomy (SDR) surgery in the U.S. The procedure helps manage spasticity, particularly in children who have cerebral palsy.
+As a regional leader in pediatric neurosurgery, Gillette Children’s Specialty Healthcare is one of the top providers of selective dorsal rhizotomy (SDR) surgery in the U.S. The procedure helps manage spasticity (tightness or stiffness), particularly in patients who have cerebral palsy.
 We attract patients from across the nation and world.

 Why Choose Gillette?